oschrenk/notes/terraform.md

 # Terraform

+Terraform can create infrastructure across a wide variety of platforms, or what it calls providers, including AWS, Azure, Google Cloud, DigitalOcean, and many others.

 ```
 brew install terraform

+# or via tfenv
+brew install tfenv
+tfenv install ...
 ```

-## Requirements

-AWS account with access key

-## Basics
+## Syntax

 > Terraform code is written in a language called HCL in files with the extension “.tf”.
 It is a declarative language, so your goal is to describe the infrastructure you want, and Terraform will figure out how to create it.

-> Terraform can create infrastructure across a wide variety of platforms, or what it calls providers, including AWS, Azure, Google Cloud, DigitalOcean, and many others.
+## Usage

-## Deploy a single server
+### Example: Deploy a server

 Create a file called `main.tf` with this content: